risingwavelabs/risingwave-docs-legacy/docs/rw-premium-edition-intro.md

 ## Complete list of premium features

 RisingWave Premium 1.0 is the first major release of this new edition with several high-impact features planned.
-The following is the initial list of premium features, which we have targetted "Premium Edition Feature" note in the documentation.
+The following is the initial list of premium features, which we have targeted "Premium Edition Feature" note in the documentation.

 ### Schema management